 Good managers should work on their innovative thinking and teaching skills.
 This will help them keep things fresh and maximize their chances of holding their audience’s attention.

 Try to draw inspiration from all around.
 Make the most of the resources available.
-Think different and push the boundaries of creativity in your teaching.
+Think differently and push the boundaries of creativity in your teaching.
 Try using different formats, and make your training sessions fun.

-While it’s quite challenging to be a trainee manager, developing all the above discussed skills and abilities can help you get through it easily.
+While it’s quite challenging to be a trainee manager, developing all the above-discussed skills and abilities can help you get through it easily.

 What Do You Need to be a Successful Trainee Manager?